EberlyODL/chem202/pla-lecture-26.md

 ## Naming amines and thiols

 We have reached a point where we need to consider the priority of different functional groups in the name.
-When multiple functional groups are present, what group will be the principle group and assigned higher priority?
+When multiple functional groups are present, certain groups will be the "principle group" and assigned higher priority.
+(This table will be provided for your convenience on quizzes.)

 | Group \(Highest-->lowest\) | Suffix | As substituent |
 | :--- | :--- | :--- |